DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 "It is well hidden behind brushes and trees.
 So it is not surprise that Jeanne-sama didn't notice it, and the same about Io soldiers."

-Fairin looked back at the road.
+Farin looked back at the road.

 "I see, they are observing humans from there?
 It would seem Io Resistance scouting was exposed."